UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

 - 2021-11-15 12:00 - Logins are working.
 Jobs are not yet re-enabled.

+- 2021-11-15 16:05 - Jobs are being re-enabled so new ones can start.
+(Existing jobs were still running if they had not failed).
+We will be monitoring performance.

 ### Kathleen

 - All systems are working well.